csev/pg4e-docker/README.md

 Setting up PG4E in Production
 =============================

+To do this in a real EC2 Instance - create an instance based on ubuntu 18.04.
+Use a security group which opens ports 80, 5432, and 8001.
+Then and login and become root:

+    sudo bash

-To test the ami scripts in a docker container so you can start over
+To test the ami scripts in a docker container so you can start over:

-    docker run -p 8080:80 -p 3306:3306 -p 5000:5432 -p 8001:8001 --name ubuntu -dit ubuntu:18.04
+    docker run -p 8080:80 -p 5000:5432 -p 8001:8001 --name ubuntu -dit ubuntu:18.04
     docker exec -it ubuntu bash

-Then augment the kernel for Tsugi in the docker:
+Common commands for EC2 or docker once in as `root`:

     apt-get update
     apt-get install -y git